 The proposed PD zoning provides for the development of 45 conventional single-family detached residential dwelling units.
-This proposed PD is consistent with the property's underlying Low Density Residential (LDR) Future Land Use Map (FLUM) designation, and with pending Rural Residential Enclave Small Area Study CP policies.
+This proposed PD is consistent with the property's underlying Low Density Residential (LDR) Future Land Use Map (FLUM) designation.
 As a result, a CP amendment is not required.

-Rural Enclave Small Area Study
+Rural Residential Enclaves Small Area Study

-Prompted in part by applications to rezone properties within four (4) rural enclaves located inside or near the County's Urban Service Area (USA), the Orange County Planning Division initiated a Small Area Study in 2015 for the identified enclaves to evaluate alternative planning strategies aimed at balancing reasonable growth demands with appropriate neighborhood compatibility measures.
+Prompted in part by applications to rezone properties within four (4) rural residential enclaves located inside or near the County's Urban Service Area (USA), the Orange County Planning Division initiated a Small Area Study in 2015 for the identified enclaves to evaluate alternative planning strategies aimed at balancing reasonable growth demands with appropriate neighborhood compatibility measures.
 One of the rural enclaves is recognized as the Berry Dease Study Area, and generally includes lands bounded by S.R.
 417 to the west, the Little Econ River to the east, Lake Underhill Road to the north and Curry Ford Road to the south.